18 Pages

 LO1 Analyse the knowledge, skills and behaviours expected of staff members by HR professionals

 HR teams at Unilever strive towards attracting, training, retaining and expanding the best talent in the organisation.
-They are responsible to bring in a structure which is functional and effective to each and every department in the organisation with optimal utilisation of human resources evaluating their skills, knowledge and experience.HR managers aim at achieving high value creation for both the employees and organisation through human resource strategies.
+They are responsible for bringing in a structure which is functional and effective to every department in the organisation with optimal utilisation of human resources evaluating their skills, knowledge and experience.HR managers aim at achieving high-value creation for both the employees and the organisation through human resource strategies.

-HR managers should be able to implement design solutions that would lead to high performing teams and personnel while fostering progressive employee relations environment.
-An HR manager at Unilever is able to make delivery towards the business goals too by taking part in its vision and objectives.
-They also build relations between Unilever people while managing change implementation and utilising talent development for short term and long-term requirements of the company.
+HR managers should be able to implement design solutions that would lead to high-performing teams and personnel while fostering a progressive employee relations environment.
+An HR manager at Unilever can make delivery towards the business goals too by taking part in its vision and objectives.
+They also build relations between Unilever people while managing change implementation and utilising talent development for short-term and long-term requirements of the company.

 Skills